Happy Independence Day for those of us in the United States.

 I was lucky in the fact that my parents helped me through college.
 They paid for my room and board while I paid for my own tuition and books.

-I got a nice gift when I graduated in May of that year but didn’t start my first post college job until October.
-I definitely was not financially independent during this time.
+I got a nice gift when I graduated in May of that year.
+However, I didn’t start my first post college job until October.
+During that summer, I was definitely not financially independent.